junrui-liu/cs162/src/syllabus.md

   - Specially, I will try to teach the class in a way that I wish I had been taught when I first learned programming languages.
 I love PL deeply, and I want to share the beauty of the subject with you.
 - The course is redesigned to be entirely **incremental**.
 The whole course culminates in your building a really powerful and elegant programming language step by step.
 Each lecture introduces a new feature into the language, and each assignment builds on the previous one.
 Previously, CS162 just gave you a fully complete language, and each assignment implements different aspects of the *full* language.
 - Emphasis on the three roles of PL design process: motivating use case (client) -> relational design (designer) -> algorithmic implementation (implementer).
 Previously, CS162 just gave you a fully designed language and asked you to decipher a "god-given" design and write code to implement it.
 There weren't even use cases to motivate the design.
 This time, you will get a taste of all three roles of a language designer, and most importantly, you get to experiment with the design of the language yourself!
 How cool is that?
-- Instead of a single final that's worth 50%, we have 3 quizzes spread out over the quarter (more immediate feedback), and you get 50% points back for corrections (it's ok to make mistakes; what matters is to learn from your own mistakes!).
+- Instead of a single final that's worth 50%, we have 3 quizzes spread out over the session (more immediate feedback), and you get 50% points back for corrections (it's ok to make mistakes; what matters is to learn from your own mistakes!).
 - Programming assignments now use Python instead of OCaml
   - As much I love OCaml (it's my favorite language & I use it on most programming projects), to be able to use it for CS162, we need to spend at least 1.5 weeks, and in the past students didn't get comfortable until several weeks in.
 Cramming it into a 6-week summer session course is just too much.
   - Hopefully, Python is easy enough to pick up (it's also used in CS8/9 and couple of other upper-div courses).
 Technically, Python will be a lot more "useful" once you get a real job.